gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 Empowered developers should not only implement predefined features from stakeholders but are invited to come up with their own solutions to satisfy the customer needs.
-Therefore we should give developers **problems** to solve not features to implement.
+Therefore we should give developers **problems** to oslve not features to implement.
 It is mandatory that developers understand the business context.
 A quick self-check if you have empowered developers: